Frequently Asked Questions

 If I drop a course or withdraw from the University will I receive a refund?

 Refunds are a percentage based on course length.
-You must drop a course before the first day of class to receive a 100% refund.
+For a semester-based course, you must drop a course on or before the last day to add/change sections to receive a 100% refund.
+For a self-paced 6 months max course, you must up drop a course within the first 8 days of your course (based on your course start date in myZou).
 Review the University's Refund Schedule here.

 What if there are extenuating circumstances that require me to drop or withdraw — will I get a refund then?